 In vitro fertilization, commonly known as IVF, is one of the most popular and effective types of fertility treatment available today.
-Every year, IVF helps many patients achieve their dream of a family.

 In vitro fertilization (IVF) is a method of assisted reproduction in which a man’s sperm and a woman’s egg are combined in a laboratory.
 Following fertilization and early embryo development in the laboratory, an appropriate number of embryos are transferred to the woman’s uterus.